cncaridine/ladies-of-the-byte/README.md

 ### Anna
 I took on the development of related models for our data base and connecting a 3rd party API.
 I relied heavily on Matt Huntington's instructor notes on this topic but had to do some converting from express to include angular.
 I struggled for a while on figuring out how to get a 3rd party API working through Angular and Express as previously I had only done it through jQuery Ajax calls.
 I used some external support links listed in the documentation of the API site and had to do some further testing and modification to code presented there to get everything working.

+### Cori
+I focused on authorization basics and using the C.R.A.P.
+(Contrast, Repetition, Alignment, & Proximity) method to style.
+Basic authorization was acheived; however, an incorrect user name or password breaks the code.
+Adding a message and an URL redirect  would have been the next step.
+Styling basics were accomplished.
+The next steps would have been to add a carousel with captions to inform user about the various ways the app may be used.

 ## Resources